-Historically, the bonus component of remuneration has accounted for around 20% of total remuneration.
+Historically, the bonus component of remuneration has comprised a fixed percentage of total remuneration.
 A target bonus is set annually by the Group.
 The bonus payable will be reduced from the target level if the Group's performance targets are not met.
 The resulting bonus remuneration is then payable to employees adjusted in line with their individual performance.
-A Share Incentive Plan (that meets HMRC rules) has been introduced and is open to all IntegraFin Group staff since IHP's listing in March 2018.
-Further, a Performance Share Plan for Senior Managers has been introduced.
+A Share Incentive Plan (that meets HMRC rules) is open to all IntegraFin Group staff, and a Performance Share Plan is open to Senior Managers, and other staff on the discretion of the Chief Executive Officer.